GamesRedone/ZISS/README.md

 **As of v1.0 ZISS is stable, but if your game does crash, a crash log will appear in a `.txt` file open on your screen.**

-> Please include this when [reporting a crash related issue](https://github.com/GamesRedone/ZISS/issues).<br>
+> Please include this when [reporting a crash related issue](https://github.com/GamesRedone/ZISS/issues).<br><br>
 > Microsoft OneDrive users should pause OneDrive syncing or explicitly exclude your `My Games/Skyrim Special Edition` directory from OneDrive's backup scope.
-Otherwise the log may not appear.
+Otherwise the log may not appear.<br><br>
+> You can find the logs in `C:\Users\[YOUR USERNAME]\Documents\My Games\Skyrim Special Edition\SKSE`, search the folder with the term "crash"

 <br>